-We proceed with the proof of the first part of Theorem \ref{thm:mainBirk}.
+We proceed with the proof of the first part of Theorem~\ref{thm:mainBirk}.

 \begin{theorem} Let $(\lambda,\omega)$ be a SHS in $\mathcal{B}$ on a closed 3-manifold $M$ whose Reeb vector field is $X$.
-Then there is a $C^2$-neighborhood of $(\lambda,\omega)$ in the set of SHS, such that every Reeb vector field in this neighborhood is supported by a broken book decomposition. \end{theorem}
+Then there is a $C^2$-neighborhood of $(\lambda,\omega)$ in the set of SHS, such that every Reeb vector field of a SHS in this neighborhood is supported by a $\partial$-strong broken book decomposition. \end{theorem}

-\begin{proof} The cases in which $f$ is constant are known.
-We assume that $f$ is non-constant and start by recalling the ingredients of the construction of a broken book decomposition supporting a vector field $X$.
-These correspond to the properties enumerated in \cite[Lemma 3.6]{CDR} and used in the construction of a broken book.
-We refer to \cite{CDR} for the proof.
+\begin{proof} Let $U, N_0, N_c$ be a structural decomposition for which $(\lambda,\omega)$ is contact non-degenerate.
+If $U=\emptyset$, the result is immediate.
+We hence assume that $U\neq \emptyset$.
+Let us recall the ingredients of the construction of a broken book decomposition supporting a vector field $X$.
+These correspond to the properties enumerated in \cite[Lemma 3.6]{CDR} and are used in the construction of a broken book decomposition.
+We refer to \cite[Section 3]{CDR} for the proof.